StateFarmInsCodingCompetition/2023-StateFarm-CodingCompetition/FEEDBACK.md

 # Feedback

-1. Your team:
+1. Your team: IG
-2. Name of each individual participating:
+2. Name of each individual participating: Ian Zhang, Guhan Sivakumar
 3. How many unit tests were you able to pass?
+13
 4. Document and describe any enhancements included to help the judges properly grade your submission.
-    - Example One
+    - Utilized pandas library to easily filter and work with json data for faster performance
-    - Example Two
+    - Implemented an advanced api that can query data and can execute the functions from simple_data_tool.py
-    - Example Three
+    -

 5. Any feedback for the coding competition?
 Things you would like to see in future events?